sysgears/grain/docs/latest.markdown

 ####Prerequisites:

-  1. Install Groovy And Grails plugin, in the menu `Tools -> Plugins -> Available Plugins -> Groovy And Grails -> Install`
+  1. Install Groovy And Grails plugin by selecting from the menu: `Tools -> Plugins -> Available Plugins -> Groovy And Grails -> Install`

 ####Importing project: